neha-kay/Kiko-plus/_posts/2015-06-02-what-not-to-do-in-requests.md

 ---
 layout: post
-title:  What *Not* to Do in Requests
+title:  (5) What *Not* to Do in Couchsurfing Requests
-description: 7 min read
+description: "A post on bad Couchsurfing requests and what to avoid."
 date: 2015-06-02
-tags: [travel - couchsurfing]
+tags: []
 comments: true
 share: true
 published: true